BLTC-520/BLTC-520/README.md

 # Hi there! 👋

-I’m a final-semester student at UTAR, passionate about Web3 technologies, smart contracts, and bridging blockchain with modern frontend frameworks.
+A recent CompSci Grad, passionate about Web3 technologies, smart contracts, and bridging blockchain with modern frontend frameworks.
 Currently, I’m diving deep into **GMXv2** and exploring the mechanics of **perpetual DEXs** — swaps, limit orders, and everything in between. 🚀

 ---